What is the Faltering Ownership stage of writing?

 The stop and start stage of writing.
 Students show bursts of growth, pencil management, keyboarding skills, some spelling triumphs mixed with obvious errors, variable punctuation, moments of brilliance, and paragraphs of insipidity.
 Pride in successful writing experiences alternate with struggle.

-How do I know if my child is in Faltering Ownership stage?
+How do I know if my child is in the Faltering Ownership stage?

 - tires quickly, but can get some writing to the page without help from the parent.